jupyterhub/the-littlest-jupyterhub/docs/howto/admin/nbresuse.rst

 not just the specific notebook it is shown on.

 .. image:: ../../images/nbresuse.png
-   :alt: Memory limit / usage shown with nbresuse
+   :alt: Memory limit / usage shown with jupyter-resource-usage